 You can change how sensitive your chart is by clicking on the settings menu at the top right of your chart (gear icon).
 Then scroll to the bottom of this menu and you can edit the “Scroll Zoom Sensitivity.”
 A lower number here will make your chart less sensitive and easier to control.

-You can expand the y-axis vertically by placing your cursor over the y-axis and scrolling up or down.
+You can expand the y-axis vertically by placing your cursor over the y-axis and scrolling up or down with the mousewheel.
 You can also zoom vertically by pressing Shift and the + or - keys.
 Pressing the number “1” on your keyboard returns to the default chart zoom setting.

-You can zoom horizontally by placing your cursor over the chart and scrolling up or down.
+You can zoom horizontally by placing your cursor over the chart and scrolling up or down with the mousewheel.
 Pressing the + & - keys will also zoom the chart horizontally.
 As well, pressing the number “1” on your keyboard returns to the default chart zoom setting.
-Lastly, pressing the left and right arrows on your keyboard will pan horizontally.
+Lastly, pressing the left and right arrows on your keyboard will pan the chart horizontally.

 You can change your y-axis by clicking on the icon at the top of your chart that looks like candle sticks to see the drop down menu.
 From here you can choose from linear, logarithmic, or percentage.

 You can click on the toggle near the top right of your chart that says either “Auto” or “Manual.”
 Once set to manual, you can click and drag anywhere on your chart to manipulate it to how you would like, then release your cursor to have it stay there.